followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/020 Data Binding/15 JSON Data.md

-To bind the **Scheduler** to data in the JSON format, assign a URL leading to data to the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) option.
+To bind the **Scheduler** to data in the JSON format, assign the data's URL to the [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#dataSource) option.

 ---
 ##### jQuery